barryclark/jekyll-now/_posts/2023-07-24-unsafe-rust-exploration.md

 feasible.
 Furthermore it works by _running_ your code through the interpreter and in this sense it works _at runtime_.
-That means even if it is theoretically able to detect a source of undefined behavior (UB), you must actually hit the of UB during a run.
+That means even if it is theoretically able to detect a source of undefined behavior (UB), you must actually hit the UB during a run.
 This is all the more reason to have an exhaustive test suite for your unsafe code and keep in mind that are certain classes of UB that Miri does not detect regardless.